100 Of The Most Popular Programming Languages Explained In Minutes

-There were several competing ideas about nature of computer programming and how languages should be structured.
+There were several competing ideas about the nature of computer programming and how languages should be structured.
 The "winner" turned out to be a set of ideas promoted by John von Neumann - ideas which included logical control structures like IF and LOOP.

-This so-called "von Neumann architecture" allowed for the advent of programming as we know it today, and the development of high-level computer programs.
+This so-called "von Neumann architecture" allowed for the advent of programming as we know it today, and the development of high-level computer languages.
 It has dominated the logic and structure of every major programming language since.
 Only a handful of non-von-Neumann languages (such Plankalkül) exist, and none of them have gotten any widespread use.

 Punch cards used by Jacquard loom

-- The Atanasoff-Berry Computer (ABC) was first tested.
+The Atanasoff-Berry Computer (ABC) was first tested.
 It was conceived in 1937 and then build by Iowa State University professor John Vincent Atanasoff and then graduate student Clifford Berry.
 It was arguably the first electronic digital computer.
 As with other early computers, it had many limitations.
-In particular, it could not not be programmed.
+In particular, it could not be programmed.

-- The ENIAC computer was developed by the U.S. Government.
+The ENIAC computer was developed by the US Government.
 It could only be programmed by presetting switches and rewiring the system.

-- Plankalkul, a language designed for engineering a mathematical work, is developed by Konrad Zuse.
+Plankalkul, a language designed for engineering a mathematical work, is developed by Konrad Zuse.

-- John Von Neumann, working at the Institute for Advanced Study, conceived of two ideas which changed the course of computer programming.
+John Von Neumann, working at the Institute for Advanced Study, conceived of two ideas which changed the course of computer programming.
 The first idea was that simple hardware should be controlled by complex instructions - that the "program" should be changeable without changing the hardware.
 The other idea was that computer programs should be broken down into small bits of conditionally executed code that could be jumped to from anywhere in the program.
 This allowed

-LOOPstructures to be written into computer programs.
+LOOP structures to be written into computer programs.

 Bernoulli numbers program

-- Short Code, the first programming language, was developed, based on Von Neumann's ideas.
+Short Code, the first programming language, was developed, based on Von Neumann's ideas.
 Unfortunately, it had to be "hand-compiled" - that is, someone had to translate the program in binary (1s and 0s) by hand.

-- AUTOCODE, an early compiler, is developed by Alick E. Glennie.
+AUTOCODE, an early compiler, is developed by Alick E Glennie.
 He works on it in his spare time while attending the University of Manchester.

-- The draft specification for FORTRAN, the first programming language to gain widespread use, is completed.
+The draft specification for FORTRAN, the first programming language to gain widespread use, is completed.
 The team that developed FORTRAN is headed up by John Backus, who later works on ALGOL and BNF.
 FORTRAN is still in use today, over six decades later.

-- The first FORTRAN compiler is released.
+The first FORTRAN compiler is released.

-- The Short Code compiler developed by Grace Hopper is released by Remington Rand under the name MATH-MAGIC.
+The Short Code compiler developed by Grace Hopper is released by Remington Rand under the name MATH-MAGIC.

-- Work begins on LISP, a language closely tied with the development of Artificial Intelligence.
+Work begins on LISP, a language closely tied with the development of Artificial Intelligence.
 Versions of LISP are still in widespread use today.